 Is Molly MacPherson's really Haunted?!

-Downtown in City Market, theres a great little Scottish pub called Molly MacPherson’s.
-This is probably one of the best places to grab a belt of whiskey or enjoy a good meal with friends, however the history behind this pub is both fascinating and chilling!
-A ghost named Charlie is known to have hung himself upstairs because his fiance left him.
-This isnt where the story ends at all — as a matter of fact, Savannah Weekend spent the night investigating and found evidience of a history to back up the ghost story as well as possible evidence of a ghost caught on tape!
+Downtown in City Market, there’s a great little Scottish pub called Molly MacPherson’s.
+This is probably one of the best places to grab a belt of whiskey or enjoy a good meal with friends.
+The history behind this pub is both fascinating and chilling!
+A man by the name of Charlie is thought to have hanged himself upstairs because his fiancé left him.
+Many believe that Charlie’s ghost continues to haunt the building.
+Savannah Weekend spent a night investigating paranormal activity at Molly MacPherson’s and may have evidence of a ghost caught on tape!

 Watch the VIDEOS BELOW to SEE FOR YOUR SELF!